dobbe2/baseballScoreboard/README.md

 ### Technologies Used
 - HTML
-- CSS including Grid Layout
+- CSS
 - Javascript
 - jQuery
 - RapidAPI
-- CSS grid was used for the scoreboard layout
+- CSS grid layout was used for the scoreboard

 ## Visit The Scoreboard Here